Late Spring: Setsuko Hara

-Setsuko Hara (born Masae Aida in Yokohama, Kanagawa prefecture on June 17, 1920) had appeared in films since the mid-1930s, when she was in her teens.
-Her tall frame and strong facial features—including very large eyes and a prominent nose—were unusual among Japanese actresses at the time; it has been rumored, but not verified, that she has a German grandparent.
+Setsuko Hara (born Masae Aida in Yokohama, Kanagawa prefecture, on June 17, 1920) had appeared in films since the mid-1930s, when she was in her teens.
+Her tall frame and strong facial features—including very large eyes and a prominent nose—were unusual among Japanese actresses at the time; it has been rumored, but not verified, that she had a German grandparent.
 She maintained her popularity throughout the war years, when she appeared in many films made for propaganda purposes by the military government, becoming "the perfect war-movie heroine."
 After the defeat of Japan, she was more popular than ever, so that by the time Ozu worked with her for the first time on Late Spring, she had already become "one of Japan's best-loved actresses."

 Ozu had a very high regard for Hara's work.
 He said: "Every Japanese actor can play the role of a soldier and every Japanese actress can play the role of a prostitute to some extent.
 However, it is rare to find an actress [like Hara] who can play the role of a daughter from a good family."
 Speaking of her performance in Early Summer, he was quoted as saying: "Setsuko Hara is a really good actress.
 I wish I had four or five more like her."

 In addition to the three "Noriko" films, Ozu directed her in three other roles: as an unhappily married wife in Tokyo Twilight (Tokyo Boshoku, 1957), as the mother of a marriageable daughter in Late Autumn (Akibiyori, 1960) and the daughter-in-law of a sake plant owner in the director's penultimate film, The End of Summer (Kohayagawa-ke no Aki, 1961).
 Bordwell summed up the critical consensus of Hara's significance to the late work of Ozu when he wrote: "After 1948, Setsuko Hara becomes the archetypal Ozu woman, either the bride-to-be or the widow of middle years."

 Narrative, themes and characterization

 Narrative strategies

 The films of Yasujirō Ozu are well known for their unusual approach to film narrative.
-Scenes that most filmmakers would consider obligatory (e.g., the wedding of Noriko) are often not shown at all, while apparently extraneous incidents (e.g., the concert attended by Hattori but not Noriko) are given seemingly inordinate prominence.
-Sometimes important narrative information is withheld not only from a major character, but from the viewer, such as the news of Hattori’s engagement, about which neither Noriko’s father nor the audience has any knowledge until Noriko, laughing, informs him.
+Scenes that most filmmakers would consider obligatory (e.g., the wedding of Noriko) are often not shown at all, while apparently extraneous incidents are given seemingly inordinate prominence.
+Sometimes important narrative information is withheld not only from a major character, but from the viewer, such as the news of Hattori's engagement, about which neither Noriko's father nor the audience has any knowledge until Noriko, laughing, informs him.
 And at times, the filmmaker proceeds, within a scene, to jump from one time frame to another without transition, as when two establishing shots of some travelers waiting for a train on a platform lead to a third shot of the same train already on its way to Tokyo.